SoftUni-Internal/interactive-content/EN/02-Methods/09-Homework.md

 ## Description
 Write a method to **print the smallest of three integer numbers**.

-Use an appropriate name for the method.
+Think of a good name for the method.

 ### Example
 | **Input** | **Output** |